-In Biggar Primary we acknowledge that there is still a place for summative assessment.
+In Blackwood Primary we acknowledge that there is still a place for summative assessment.
 These provide valuable information to teachers, pupils and parents on what knowledge and skills have been attained.

-The strategies adopted may include:
+The strategies may include:

 - End of unit assessment

 - Pre and post learning tests

-- Standardised Tests
+- Standardised tests